Late summer 2024 photo: Nina Foster-MacLaren

 Checking equipment before Wild Parsnip removal

-Dog Strangling Vine removal South March Highlands Conservation Forest
+Dog-strangling Vine removal South March Highlands Conservation Forest

 Bee in the know fun facts: